Buying Your First Guitar

 ELECTRIC OR ACOUSTIC?

-Electric guitar suits more rock, pop and jazz music whereas acoustic guitar suits more singer songwriter, folk type of music.
+Electric guitar suits more rock, pop, and jazz music, whereas acoustic guitar suits more singer songwriter, pop, fingerstyle, and folk music.

 Most people already know which they’d prefer to play but if you’re not sure then I would definitely suggest an electric.
 Electric guitars are more versatile as you can create a large variety of sounds using amps and pedals and you can still practice quietly with it unplugged.
-They are also much easier to play.
+They are also much easier to play due to their thinner body, neck, and strings.

 ‘Action’ is a very important feature to look out for when you are a beginner.
 The action is the distance between the stings and the fretboard.
 You will want to buy a guitar with a low action.
 If you’re going to a store, theres no need to bring a ruler with you.
 Just press down the strings on a few guitars and observe the action and how much force is required to sound a note.
 Try and choose a guitar that doesn’t require too much force on the strings to sound a note.